Iamnotagenius/anilist_mark_episode_watched/README.md

 directory corresponds to.
 Once submitted, anime's media id will be stored in its directory and will be used for setting score and updating progress.

+If you want to change media id, you can run `script-message anilist-change-media` and MPV will prompt you to submit an anime entry again.

 You can press `R` to set score for the anime you're currently watching, this will use 10 point format.